OVERVIEW OF THE SCHEDULE

 All European Union citizens are required to ensure that the national health board of their respective country will cover medical care while they are studying in Italy.
 This generally means acquiring a European Health Insurance Card (EHIC), or a similar document, from the national health board.

-Application packets for enrollment in the Masters Program must include the following:
+Application for enrolment for this subject must include the following:

 - Application Form: fill in and submit the form below